himadri111/saxs-docs-tutorial/docs/source/bgrcorr.rst

 1. User input folder and scan  parameters (tomoSAXS files, output directories, type of scan, kapton width etc).

-2. Load background and dispersant data
+2. Load background and dispersant data and estimate position of kapton edges.

-3. Load sample thickness data
+3. Load sample thickness data.

 4. for each scan: